doyousketch2/theTemplate/README.md

 > /r/lua_questions

 To try out code, you can type **lua**
-in your comand prompt / console to get an interactive interpreter.
+in your comand prompt / console, to get an interactive interpreter.
 No exit command, must tap **Ctrl-D** to exit.

 Can try out snippets of code online